 Sports injuries can be significant.
 They can be especially damaging to your teeth and soft oral tissues if you suffer a blow to the face.
 The damage to a tooth can be severe if you weren’t wearing a protective mouth guard during the necessary times.
-Sometimes a dental trauma or dental fracture requires some basic first-aid measures while seeking treatment at one of Dr. Hueler, Dr. Sandler, or Dr. Lyu’s clinics.
+Sometimes a dental trauma or dental fracture requires some basic first-aid measures while seeking treatment at one of Dr. Hueler, Dr. Lyu, or Dr. Voegele’s clinics.

 If a blow to the face has left unwanted material or your mouth is bleeding, you can gently rinse it away with a little lukewarm saltwater.
 This might help soothe traumatized soft tissues in your mouth while also affording you a clear view of the damage to your mouth.